jiangaoMartin/F21CA-Games3-Minecraft-Murder-Mystery/README.md

 # F21CA-Games3: Minecraft Murder Mystery with LLM-Driven NPCs

+This project was developed as part of the F21CA - Conversational Agents and Spoken Language Processing course at Heriot-Watt University, created by the 4th year Games3 group.

+## Project Introduction

-This project presents a fully voice-interactive murder mystery game built inside **Minecraft**, featuring **LLM-powered NPCs**, immersive narrative design, and real-time dialogue.
+This is a fully voice-interactive murder mystery game built inside **Minecraft**, featuring **LLM-powered NPCs**, immersive narrative design, and real-time dialogue.
 Players interact naturally with NPCs to investigate a murder case aboard a luxury cruise ship and deduce the true culprit.

 ## Project Highlights

-- **Minecraft + AI Integration**
-  Built on **Minecraft Fabric 1.20.4** with Java 17 using the **CreatureChat mod**, this game transforms traditional gameplay into a fully voice-enabled mystery-solving experience.
+Built on **Minecraft Fabric 1.20.4** with Java 17 using the [**CreatureChat mod**](https://modrinth.com/mod/mcmti), this game transforms traditional gameplay into a fully voice-enabled mystery-solving experience.

 - **LLM-Driven NPCs**
   Each suspect is powered by **OpenAI GPT-4o**, configured with prompt engineering techniques including: